1156 15th Street, NW

 Mr. White joined the Mansfield Foundation in 2018.
 He was previously a Project Associate in congressional and media outreach at the National Bureau of Asian Research (NBR), coordinating NBR’s social media, briefings on Capitol Hill, and media interviews.
 As a Communications Specialist at the U.S.-Japan Council (USJC), he provided communications and technical support for the TOMODACHI Initiative, a public-private partnership between USJC and the U.S. Embassy in Tokyo.
 Mr. White studied at the Chinese University of Hong Kong and at Sophia University in Tokyo and holds a BA in Global Studies from Loyola University Maryland and an MA in International Relations with a concentration in Japan Studies from the Johns Hopkins University Paul H. Nitze School of Advanced International Studies.

 Ari Lee is a Program Manager at the Maureen and Mike Mansfield Foundation.
-She is responsible for designing and implementing all Korea-related programs, including the Bridging the Divide program and DPRK Policy Workshop.
-She also shares responsibilities on different programs including the Mansfield-PhRMA Research Scholars Program, Mansfield-CIIS Forum on Northeast Asia Cooperation, and Capitol Hill Asia Policy Dialogues.
+She is responsible for designing and implementing the Bridging the Divide program and Mansfield-Luce Asia Scholars Network, as well as all Korea-related programs.
+She also shares responsibilities on different programs including the Mansfield-PhRMA Research Scholars Program and the Foundation’s Visiting Fellows.

 Her previous professional experience with nonprofits in South Korea focused on international exchange programs, managing volunteer abroad, study abroad, Corporate Social Responsibility, and thematic educational projects.
 She also started her own nonprofit to connect people and ideas to develop international relationships in South Korea.
 She has a BA in Polish Literature and Language from Hankuk University of Foreign Studies and an MA in Sustainable Development with a concentration in Training Design from SIT Graduate Institute.